 Damage to Others: Neither a credit card nor a rental company’s CDW covers you for any harm you might do to any other person or damage you might do to someone else’s property.
 That sort of claim is handled under personal liability, not collision.
 In the U.S., some states require that rental companies include a minimum level of liability as part of the rental rate, but it’s almost always very small compared to the financial risk, and some states require no coverage at all.
 Typically, credit cards don’t cover liability, either; rental companies sell it in addition to CDW.
 The liability insurance most drivers are required to carry on their own cars often extends to rented cars.
 And some rentals through AARP rates enjoy higher than minimum liability coverage.

-Prepaid CDW: In some rentals—especially outside the U.S.—partial collision coverage may be included in the base rate, but with a very high deductible.
+Prepaid CDW: In some rentals—especially outside the U.S.—partial collision coverage may be included in the base rate, but with a very high deductible, especially if you apply for car insurance with DUI in your past records.
 Credit card coverage almost always requires that you decline the rental company’s CDW, but card issuers’ policies on bundled CDW differ.
 Some card policies cover the deductible if you can’t avoid paying for some CDW; others refuse.
 Check with your card.

 In sum, collision coverage is a minefield: The rental companies know of the loopholes in credit card coverage—and they may invent a few when they’re selling you on CDW.
 You can avoid most problems by buying CDW, but the prices, up to $30 per day, are wildly inflated.
 I continue to recommend relying on a credit card, but you have to know your card’s fine print before making a decision.